OmniBrew/sw5e-data/text/en/manual/damage-and-healing.md

 >__Acid.__ The corrosive spray of a chemical and the dissolving enzymes secreted by thresher maw spit deal damage.
 >
->__Bludgeoning.__ Blunt force attacks - hammers, falling, constriction, and the like - deal bludgeoning damage.
+>__energy.__ Blunt force attacks - hammers, falling, constriction, and the like - deal energy damage.
 >
 >__Cold.__ The painful chill from a cryo beam breath deal cold damage.
 >